readyready15728/misc/awakemud-notes.md

 * Guns 'n' Moses in Lysleul sells Colt Rangemaster hunting rifles.
 * Voyeur Camera Supply in Lysleul Plaza sells surveillance equipment.
 * The Sharper Image outlet in Lysleul Plaza sells radios, phones (including ECM scramblers), pocket secretaries and bug scanners.
 * The SecureTech outlet in Lysleul sells armor suitable for covert use. secretaries, GPS systems, [comma left here ... and what else]?
 * Hermes' Library on the ground floor of Moonlight Mall in Redmond practices Negotiation.
 * Nybbles & Bytes has a Matrix terminal.
 * There is a Matrix terminal near DeClerry's Bar in West Tacoma.
 * Rodney Boren at DeClerry's Bar in West Tacoma offers work.
+* 'escape'.
 * Tacoma Mall's first floor has a Matrix terminal.
 * Zappa-Tech on the first floor of the Tacoma Mall sells decks, decker's bags, computers and various software.
 * Kevlar Armors on the first floor of the Tacoma Mall sells various types of low-end armor.
 * There is a Shadowland dumb terminal on the first floor of the Tacoma Mall.
 * There is an ATM on the first floor of the Tacoma Mall.
 * Rigging cuts into one's hacking pool and should not be mixed with hacking early on.
 * The Chop Shop on the ground floor of the Tacoma Mall sells various useful cyberware and also installs them.
 * There is a post office on the ground floor of the Tacoma Mall.
 * Jilted is a weapons store on the first floor of the Tacoma Mall.
 * Hackers' Haven on the second floor of the Tacoma Mall sells various software.
 * Vesalius' Forge on the first floor of the Tacoma Mall sells various cyberware and installs them.
 * OutBack on the second floor of the Tacoma Mall sells various outdoor equipment including backpacks and climbing gloves.
 * The Stopgap is a 24/7 convenience store.
 * The first floor of Novatech Seattle has Novatech Armor Depot, Novatech Security Depot (sells weapons and ammunition), Novatech Cyberdeck Retailer, Novatech Cyberdeck Utilities and Programs (sells software), Superhuman Inc.
 Bioware Studio, Superhuman Inc. Cyberware Studio and a store where I can get a respirator should I ever need one.
 * Nicolas Lambardi in the Enigma Nightclub on the second floor of Novatech Seattle offers work.
 (Killing the lawyer's bodyguard can be rough.)
 (What he's offering now is also very dangerous.)
 * Angela Wright on the fifth floor of Novatech Seattle offers work (minimum reputation 500).
 * Maple Leaf Technologies on the first floor of the Renraku Arcology sells decks and various other decking-related technology.
 * Body + Tech on the first floor of the Renraku Arcology sells various cyberware.
 * The Elevators/Payphones section of the first floor of the Renraku Arcology has a Matrix terminal.
 * Quickway Chemists on the first floor of the Renraku Arcology sells various medical supplies.
 * There is a DocWagon store on the first floor of the Renraku Arcology that sells DocWagon stuff.
 * SyberSpace on the first floor of the Renraku Arcology sells various decking supplies.
 * 'help wheresmycar'.
 * Secure-Tech on the first floor of the Renraku Arcology sells armor.
 * B2 of Renraku Arcology is very dangerous!
+* There is a Matrix terminal at Personnel Check on floor 4 of Renraku Arcology.
 * There is an idling bonus of 1000 yen at intervals (which apparently also applies when not idle)!
 * 'install' is also used for decks.
 * There is a post office just south of Circuit Couriers.
 * Richley Thorn at Dante's Inferno (First Hell) offers work for less experienced runners.
 (Be very careful about geeking Juan González.)
 * There is a Matrix terminal in the start of Second Hell in Dante's Inferno.
 * There is a Matrix terminal in a booth in the Seventh Hell of Dante's Inferno.
 * There is a Matrix terminal in a booth or whatever in the Ninth Hell of Dante's Inferno.
 * Mister Johnson in Dante's Inferno (Second Hell) offers work (for less experiened runners).
 (And killing the Mitsuhama executive is rough.)
 * There seem to be various "vendors" in Dante's Inferno, including of software (which in turn includes evaluate utilities).
 * John Smith in Dante's Inferno (Fourth Hell) offers work.
 (And it's all quite difficult.)
 * A girl in line before Dante's Inferno practices Street Etiquette.
 * There is an ATM in Dante's Inferno (Ninth Hell).
-* Janis Reenes in The Platinum Club offers work.
+* Janis Reenes in The Platinum Club (SE Seattle) offers work.
 * Rocko at The Platinum Club sells various types of ammunition.
 * The mosh pit in The Platinum Club is dangerous!
 * The bar in The Platinum Club is to the northeast of the mosh pit.